armintoepfer/uhu/doc/LIMA.md

     1          2           846

 ## Barcode score
-The barcode score is normalized and between 0 and 100, whereas 0 is no hit and 100 perfect match.
+The barcode score is normalized between 0 and 100, whereas 0 is no hit and 100 perfect match.
 The provided score is the mean of both normalizated barcode scores: